 How Much Magnification Do You Need?

-The topic of magnification comes of motion talking about buying optics.
-Rimfire rock optics are a little bit different than buying a rifle scope for a centerfire rifle mainly the size of the target you are going to be shooting.
+The topic of magnification always comes with the mention of buying optics.
+Rimfire rifle optics are a little bit different than scopes for centerfire rifle mainly the size of the target you are going to be shooting.

-Although you will often be hunting well within 100 yards for game or targets with a rimfire rifle, the size of the target you will often be shooting are much smaller.
+Although you will normally be hunting well within 100 yards for game or targets with a rimfire rifle, the size of the targets you will often be shooting is quite small.
 While it is conceivable to hunt deer at 300 yards with a 9x power magnification scope.
 You’ll be hard-pressed to hit a squirrel at 100 yards with 9x magnification.

-The targets are just too small and blend into well with their environment to be hunting with low magnification.
-If you are going to be hunting at long ranges with your rimfire rifle or competing target shooting, consider more magnification than you would typically have on a centerfire rifle.
+The targets are just too small and blend in too well with their environment to be hunting with low magnification.
+If you are going to be hunting at long ranges with your rimfire rifle or competing at target shooting, consider more magnification than you would typically have on a centerfire rifle.

 Otherwise, you will ruin the handling characteristics of the Marlin Model 60, arguably one of the best carrying guns in the woods.
 Definitely, the best carrying rimfire rifle ever made for hunting and outdoor use.